 In busy national parks like Rocky Mountain, a never-ending supply of interesting food smells, picnic crumbs, and forgotten leftovers draws all sorts of creatures to the campgrounds in search of easy calories.
-From pesky field mice and chipmunks to more-problematic skunks and bears, they flock in at night–and often during mealtime, especially in places where habituation has made them bolder.
+From pesky field mice and chipmunks to more-problematic skunks, deer and bears, they flock in at night–and often during mealtime, especially in places where habituation has made them bolder.

 Habituation happens where humans offer rewards–typically by giving handouts to little beggars–and where the creatures suffer no penalty for coming close to feed.
 Over time, this breaks down the natural fear that animals have for humans, and can result in nuisance behavior, like the time a camp mouse chewed through my tent in the Grand Canyon in search of an energy bar wrapper my daughter forgot to pack away.